9 Ways To Reduce Your Monthly Gas Bill

 I love a hot shower as much as the next person, but most of our water heaters are set to be much hotter than we need them to be!
 Water heaters are typically set to 140°F, while most doctors advise keeping your showers around 110°F. Dropping your water heater down to 120°F can easily save you around $50 a year.

-To save even more, try washing your clothes on the cold water setting.
+To save even more, try washing your clothes on the cold water setting, and try out some of these other frugal laundry tips while you’re at it!

 7. Drain Your Water Heater